A Survey on Data Augmentation in Large Model Era: Summary

 \subsubsection{Achievements}

-\begin{itemize} \item Large models exhibit a high level of competence in natural language understanding (NLU), as evidenced by their ability to excel in tasks such as text classification \citep{dai2023chataug}, question answering \citep{chen2023minprompt}, and natural language inference \citep{lu2023epa}, through the comprehension and interpretation of textual data with accuracy and precision. \item Large models display a remarkable aptitude for natural language generation (NLG), as evident from their capacity to excel in tasks like machine translation \citep{oh2023data} and dialogue summarizing \citep{schlegel2023pulsar}, where they adeptly generate coherent and contextually relevant textual outputs. \item Large models demonstrate the capacity to customize content generation while maintaining the given subject \citep{gal2022image,ruiz2023dreambooth,kumari2023multi}, showcasing their adaptability to a wide range of prompts. \item Large models exhibit remarkable proficiency in generating images through prompts \citep{brooks2023instructpix2pix}\citep{sun2023imagebrush,nguyen2023visual}, extending their applicability to downstream tasks such as image classification \citep{samuel2023generating}, semantic segmentation \citep{du2023boosting}, and object detection \citep{lu2023wovogen}.
-The generated data proves to be highly effective and impactful in enhancing performance in these subsequent tasks. \item Large models are proficient in handling complex audio data, demonstrating expertise in downstream applications such as automatic speech recognition (ASR) \citep{tarjan2020deep} , speech emotion recognition (SER) \citep{latif2023can} , spoken semantic parsing (SSP) \citep{sharma2023augmenting}, and automated audio captioning (AAC) \citep{wu2023improving}. \end{itemize}
+\begin{itemize} \item Large models exhibit a high level of competence in natural language understanding (NLU), as evidenced by their ability to excel in tasks such as text classification \citep{dai2023chataug}, question answering \citep{chen2023minprompt}, and natural language inference \citep{lu2023epa}, through the comprehension and interpretation of textual data with accuracy and precision. \item Large models display a remarkable aptitude for natural language generation (NLG), as evident from their capacity to excel in tasks like machine translation \citep{oh2023data} and dialogue summarizing \citep{schlegel2023pulsar}, where they adeptly generate coherent and contextually relevant textual outputs. \item Large models exhibit remarkable proficiency in generating images through prompts \citep{brooks2023instructpix2pix}\citep{sun2023imagebrush,nguyen2023visual}, extending their applicability to downstream tasks such as image classification \citep{samuel2023all}, semantic segmentation \citep{du2023boosting}, and object detection \citep{lu2023wovogen}.
+The generated data proves to be highly effective and impactful in enhancing performance in these subsequent tasks. \item Large models are proficient in handling complex audio data, demonstrating expertise in downstream applications such as automatic speech recognition (ASR) \citep{tarjan2020deep} , speech emotion recognition (SER) \citep{latif2023can} , spoken semantic parsing (SSP) \citep{sharma2023augmenting}, and automated audio captioning (AAC) \citep{wu2023improving}. \item Large models demonstrate the capacity to customize content generation while maintaining the given subject \citep{gal2022image,ruiz2023dreambooth,kumari2023multi}, showcasing their adaptability to a wide range of prompts. \item Large models facilitate the enhancement of data augmentation techniques, enabling the generation of more sophisticated and diverse content.
+This advancement significantly contributes to the improvement of performance in downstream tasks, underscoring the pivotal role of large models in designing data augmentation methods \citep{dai2023chataug,dunlap2023diversify,wu2023improving}. \end{itemize}